'You don't replace Muhammad Ali' - Coe blasts Bolt 'obsession'

 "But don't construe the fact that we don't have Usain as suddenly we've lost a generation of talent.
 It's there."

-Australia's Dane Bird-Smith and Jemima Montag won the men's and women's race walks as the athletics competition got underway, with the men's hammer and 5,000m finals due later on Sunday.
+Australia's Dane Bird-Smith and Jemima Montag won the men's and women's race walks as the athletics competition got under way.

 Elsewhere in Gold Coast, Punam Yadav grabbed India's fifth weightlifting title in the women's 69kg class while Indian shooter Manu Bhaker won the women's 10m air pistol.